Skip to content

 This page maps Wardian's major capabilities to their detailed guides.

-• High-density Grid and Dashboard views for active session monitoring
+• High-density Grid and Dashboard views for live local agent sessions

-• Right roster with status lights, thought snippets, and watchlists
+• Right roster with status lights, thought snippets, and agent working sets

 • Queue tab for unread agent completions and workflow outcomes